BWSI-UAV/bwsi-uav.github.io/module-0/git-github.md

 Configure Git and learn to stage, commit, and push your code to GitHub.
 {: .fs-6 .fw-300 }

+> **Note**
-For any instructions from this point forward, you should be on your virtual machine, not Windows or MacOS.
-But note that anything you do here can also be done on a MacOS machine (for future reference).
+> For any instructions from this point forward, you should be on your virtual machine, not Windows or MacOS.

 <details open markdown="block">
   <summary>